CounterpartyXCPC/gocoin/README.md

 The software architecture is focused on maximum performance of the node and cold storage security of the wallet.

-**Client**
+**Bitcoin Cash (BCH) Client**

-The client (p2p node) is an application independent from the wallet.
+The BCH client (p2p node) is an application independent from the wallet.

-It keeps the entire UTXO set in RAM, providing the best block processing performance on the market.
+It keeps the entire BCH UTXO set in RAM, providing the best block processing performance on the market.

-In it's original form, With a decent machine and a fast connection (e.g. 4 vCPUs from Google Cloud or Amazon AWS), the node would sync the entire bitcoin block chain in less than 4 hours (as of chain height ~512000) for the Bitcoin core bch_chain.
+In it's original form, With a decent machine and a fast connection (e.g. 4 vCPUs from Google Cloud or Amazon AWS), the node would sync the entire bitcoin block chain in less than 4 hours (as of chain height ~512000) for the Bitcoin core (BTC) chain.

-Benchmarks for the Bitcoin BCH chain to follow.
+Benchmarks for the Bitcoin BCH chain are to follow. <Pending first #tagged build realease>

-**Wallet**
+** Bitcoin Cash Wallet / Merchant and XCPC Trading API **

 The wallet is designed to be used offline.
 It is deterministic and password seeded.
 As long as you remember the password, you do not need any backups ever.

 # Requirements